How to avoid collisions in 3D-realizations for moving graphs: Dixon-1 moving graphs

+\begin{corollary} Let $D$ be an arbitrary Dixon-1 moving graph and let $h$ be a height function of $D$ such that $(D,h)$ is a collision-free L-model.
+Let $D'$ be any Dixon-1 moving graph of which the crowded extreme is $D$, then $(D',h)$ is a collision-free L-model of $D'$. \end{corollary} \begin{proof} From Lemma \ref{lem:crowded}, we know that all collision pairs of $D'$ are collision pairs of $D$.
+Since $h$ guarantees that all collision pairs in $D$ are safe, $h$ naturally guarantees that all collision pairs in $D'$ are safe.
+Therefore, $(D',h)$ is a collision-free L-model of $D'$. \end{proof}

+\begin{theorem} Every Dixon-1 moving graph has a collision-free L-model. \end{theorem} \begin{proof} By Corollary \ref{cor:crowded_extreme}, it suffices to show the existence of a collision-free L-model for any crowded Dixon-1 moving graph.
+Let $D=(K_{m,n}, F)$, $K_{m,n}=(V,E)$ be any crowded Dixon-1 moving graph with independent sets $P:=\{p_0,\ldots, p_{m-1}\}$ and $Q:=\{q_0,\ldots, q_{n-1}\}$.
+Recall that the edge set of $D$ is

+Let $C=(V_C,E_C)$ be the collision graph of $D$, recall that $V_C=E$.
+In the sequel, we give a bipartition of the set $E$, into $E_1$ and $E_2$, such that the two corresponding induced collision graphs $C[E_1]$ and $C[E_2]$ of $D$ are both acyclic.
+We divide the edges in $E$ into two groups as follows: \begin{itemize} \item $E_1=\{\{p_i,q_0\}\mid 0\leq i\leq m-1\}$; \item $E_2=E\setminus E_1$. \end{itemize} By Theorem \ref{thm:dixon1} item 1., there is a directed edge from $\{p_0,q_0\}$ to each of the other elements in $E_1$ in graph $C[E_1]$.
+By Theorem \ref{thm:dixon1} item 2., there is a directed edge from $\{p_i,q_0\}$ to $\{p_k,q_0\}$ in graph $C[E_1]$ for all pairs $(i,k)$ such that $i<k$.
+Theorem \ref{thm:dixon1} tells us that these are all the edges in graph $C[E_1]$.
+We easily see that the graph is acyclic.

-In part $E_U$, in the induced collision graph $C_U$, there is a directed edge from $q_0p_0$ to all the other vertices.
-There is a directed edge from $q_0p_i$($i > 0$) to all $q_0p_k$($k > i$).
-Apparently there is no cycle in $C_U$.
-In part $E_L$, in the induced collision graph $C_L$, there is a directed edge from all $q_ip_l$($i>0$, $l$ can take values from $0$ to $m$) to $q_kp_0$ if and only if $k > i$.
-From Theorem \ref{dixon1thm} we know that these are all the edges in the collision graph in part $E_L$.
-Since all edges are directed from some edge with lower $q$-vertex corner index to some edge with strictly higher $q$-vertex coner index, so there is no cycle in it.
+By Theorem \ref{thm:dixon1} item 4., there is a directed edge from $\{p_j, q_i\}$ to $\{p_0, q_k\}$ for $k>i>0$ and $j\geq 0$ in graph $C[E_2]$.
+These are all the edges of graph $C[E_2]$.
+Since these edges in $C[E_2]$ are directed from some edge of $D$ with strictly smaller subscript on the $q$-vertex to some edge with strictly bigger subscript on the $q$-vertex, there is no cycle in graph $C[E_2]$.